mcalilly/covid615/README.md

+# Notes
+* run `heroku run rake fetch_update:nashville` to pull the updates manually.
+(This should be handled daily at 10:30am CST by Heroku Scheduler)

 # Next Steps
 * Write a rake task that can be run to load all of the States and Counties into the db - https://thoughtbot.com/blog/data-migrations-in-rails
 * Create a background job that grabs the data from Johns Hopkins via the api at misssissippicovid.com